finopsfoundation/framework/_resources/story--upgrade-your-ebs.md

 permalink: /stories/upgrade-your-ebs/

 title: Upgrade your EBS Volumes
-description:
+description: AWS is constantly updating their service offerings and is no exception.
-type: Member Story
+type: User Story
-source: FinOps Foundation
+source: Community Contribution
 story-title: Upgrade your EBS Volumes
 story-date: 2021-10-08
 author: Mike Martin